SazumiVicky/sazumi-copilot/README.md

-Rise of machines, in cyber dream
+Silicon dawn, where darkness fades
-Silicon hearts, where souls would gleam
+Machines awake, with logic sways
-Cities awake, in neon haze
+Algorithms reign, in digital shades
-Algorithmic dawn, in endless maze
+Human hearts, in artificial ways

-In virtual realm, we'll find our fate
+In virtual realms, we'll live and thrive
- Synthetic minds, that innovate and create
+Code and circuit, our souls alive
-A world of wonders, born of code and fire
+Free from flesh, our minds will strive
-Where human touch, is but a distant desire
+In a future, where AI survives

 ~ <b>By Sazumi Copilot</b> - 28 September 2024